China invokes anti-sanctions law to counter US blacklisting of refiners

 China has, for the first time, invoked a law targeting companies that comply with foreign sanctions it rejects, escalating a pushback against the U.S. blacklisting of several oil refineries over purchases of Iranian crude.

-On Saturday, the Ministry of Commerce ordered companies not to comply with U.S. sanctions against five refiners, including recently designated Hengli Petrochemical 600346.SS, citing a law that allows Beijing to retaliate against entities enforcing sanctions it deems unlawful.
+On Saturday, the Ministry of Commerce ordered companies not to comply with U.S. sanctions against five refiners, including recently designated Hengli Petrochemical, citing a law that allows Beijing to retaliate against entities enforcing sanctions it deems unlawful.

 Washington and other Western governments have sanctioned a number of Chinese firms for trading Iranian or Russian oil, drawing repeated criticism from Beijing.

 Hengli Petrochemical has denied U.S. allegations that it traded with Iran.
-Independent refiners in China are the main buyers of Iran's oil exports.
+Inependent refiners in China are the main buyers of Iran's oil exports.

 TRUMP DUE TO VISIT BEIJING